-For more information about the general rules for working out the decline in value, see Guide to depreciating assets 2010 (NAT 1996).
-To get this publication, see page 10.
+For more information about the general rules for working out the decline in value, see Guide to depreciating assets 2012 at www.ato.gov.au

 Water facilities

 A water facility includes plant or a structural improvement, or an alteration, addition or extension to plant or a structural improvement, that is primarily and principally for the purpose of conserving or conveying water.
 Examples of a water facility are dams, tanks, tank stands, bores, wells, irrigation channels, pipes, pumps, water towers and windmills.